Today I have a guest blog post for you from Bill Huhn. Bill is a Trigger Point Bodyworker and will be teaching the upcoming courses:

 Enjoy the blog post.
 Bill shocked me with some things he said about exercise and trigger points.

 Why Your Clients Should Stop Exercising if they Have Trigger Points

-I commonly find when there is a problem with the shoulder, that exercise and stretching is the primary rehab technique employed.
+When there is a problem with the shoulder, I commonly find that exercise and stretching is the primary rehab technique employed.
 Fundamentally, I do agree with this methodology, but only if the muscles have first been checked for trigger points (TrPs).

-If you subscribe to the belief that the shoulder muscles have to be strengthened, then shouldn’t you also have to ask why these muscles have become weak and in need of exercise?
+If you subscribe to the belief that the shoulder muscles must be strengthened, then shouldn’t you also have to ask why these muscles have become weak and need exercise?

-The usual diagnosis (and misdiagnosis) for shoulder issues, is arthritis, rotator tear, adhesive capsulitis (frozen shoulder), bicipital tendinitis and bursitis.
-And of course there may be true structural damage to the joint.
-However, we rarely hear a diagnosis that describes trigger points as being causal to the issue.
-This is because most health professionals are not familiar with the effects of TrPs… it is rarely, if ever, taught in curriculum.
+The usual diagnoses (and misdiagnoses) for shoulder issues are arthritis, rotator tear, adhesive capsulitis (frozen shoulder), bicipital tendinitis, and bursitis.
+And, of course, there may be actual structural damage to the joint.
+However, we rarely hear a diagnosis describing trigger points as causal to the issue.
+This is because most health professionals are not familiar with the effects of TrPs.
+It is rarely, if ever, taught in the curriculum.

 The Trigger Point Perspective:

-A muscle that has TrPs, will not build mass.
-Exercising any muscle that has TrPs, will be a waste of time as the afflicted muscle(s) will not build mass.
-And since the primary purpose of the exercise is to strengthen the muscle(s) (i.e. build mass), one has to ask if this exercise protocol should be the “first approach” for client recovery.
-I’m sure all rehab specialists and fitness trainers have seen some client’s shoulder symptoms exacerbate during/after exercise and stretching routines are employed.
+A muscle that has TrPs will not build mass.
+Exercising any muscle with TrPs will be a waste of time as the afflicted muscle(s) will not build mass.
+And since the primary purpose of the exercise is to strengthen the muscle(s) (i.e., build mass), one has to ask if this exercise protocol should be the “first approach” for client recovery.
+I’m sure all rehab specialists and fitness trainers have seen some clients’ shoulder symptoms exacerbate during/after exercise and stretching routines are employed.

 – William Huhn

 Trigger Point Bodyworker